 Make Shift has been commissioned by East Wick & Sweetwater and LLDC to explore local needs and propose ideas for a potential temporary development in the East Wick and Sweetwater development area at Queen Elizabeth Olympic Park.
 The study will research the needs of local residents, workers and businesses, and explore the potential of the site to answer demand for a variety of workspace, employment, cultural and community uses.

 At this stage, the work is exploratory, and a decision about the future of the site in question will be made once the project is complete.
-The project will conclude in January 2018, when Make Shift will provide a final set of proposed designs, a community research report and a business plan to demonstrate viability of the proposed site.
+The project concludes in February 2018, when Make Shift will provide a final set of proposed designs, a community research report and a business plan to demonstrate viability of the proposed site.